 Josh is a U of R Bachelor of Arts (Economics) student.
 He started working for the Flexible Learning Division as a co-op student from September 2019-April 2020 and then took a position as a full-time assistant instructional designer in August 2020.

-Learn more about online courses and other flexible course options at the U of R.
+Learn more about online and flexible options at the U of R.